We are committed to protecting and respecting your privacy, so below you will find full details of how we keep your personal data safe.

 Where we are relying on consent to process your personal data you can withdraw your consent at any time.
 Please note that this will not affect the lawfulness of any processing carried out before you withdraw your consent.

 You will always have the right to lodge a complaint with a supervisory body.
 The relevant authority in the UK is the Information Commissioner’s Office.
-If you do have a complaint, we would appreciate the chance to deal with your concerns before you approach the ICO, so please do Contact us in the first instance if possible.
+If you do have a complaint, we would appreciate the chance to deal with your concerns before you approach the ICO, so please do contact us at [email protected] in the first instance if possible.

 This version was last updated on 23rd May 2018.

-Historic version of this policy can be obtained by contacting us (please see Contact us).
+Historic version of this policy can be obtained by contacting us at [email protected].

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.